 A DREAM OF THE FUTURE: GREEN ENERGY IN RESEARCH

-The energy transition towards sustainable energy supply and the digitization of the health sector are the fastest growing economic branches of the 21st century.
-Entire courses of study are devote to researching new technology for the clean generation of green electricity.
+The energy transition towards sustainable energy supply and the digitization of the health sector is the fastest growing economic branch of the 21st century.
+Entire courses of study will devote to researching new technology for the clean generation of green electricity.
 Converting waste into energy sources is a major research challenge.
-In addition, in scientific studies, the residual radiation in radioactive waste; which was previously unusable; was successfully used under laboratory conditions to generate green energy and the material was converted into ordinary lead.
+In addition, in scientific studies, the residual radiation in radioactive waste; which was previously unusable; was successfully used under laboratory conditions to generate green energy, and the material was converted into an ordinary lead.
 The sewage treatment plants set up by DAU follow a similar idea and convert waste products into green energy.